Private investigator

 Sociology

-You must be approved for membership of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland to show you are suitable for this type of work.
+You must be approved for membership of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.
+A PVG shows you're suitable for this type of work.